-- 4. Video cameras may be used in locations as deemed appropriate by the superintendent.
+Video cameras may be used in locations as deemed appropriate by the superintendent.
 Video cameras will be used in areas of the schools where there is no reasonable expectation of privacy, which may include hallways, cafeterias, gymnasiums, parking lots, exits and entrances, and buses.
 Video cameras will not be used for general surveillance purposes in washrooms, gymnasium or swimming pool locker rooms, changing areas, or showers.
-Recorded data will be saved for a maximum of 30 days, subject to applicable maintenance and retention laws including, but not limited to, the Illinois Local Records Act, and further provisions as stated under Section C.6. - 5.
-The district shall notify students, staff, and parents through the student/parent handbook and appropriate signage, or other means of notice determined appropriate by the superintendent, that video surveillance may occur on district property. - 6.
+Recorded data will be saved for a maximum of 30 days.

+The district shall notify students, staff, and parents through the student/parent handbook and appropriate signage, or other means of notice determined appropriate by the superintendent, that video surveillance may occur on district property.

 The content of video recordings may become a part of a student's educational record and may be produced as evidence in student administrative discipline conferences and hearings or other proceedings, subject to district policy and procedure concerning student records.
 At that time, the district shall comply with all applicable state and federal laws related to student record maintenance and retention, as provided in the Family Educational Rights and Privacy Act and the Illinois School Student Records Act.